dheerajvs/art-gallery/src/pages/items/3-storey-building.md

 templateKey: item
 title: 3 Storey Building
 medium: Mixed media on brick
-description: Adding beauty to your home decor
+description: This unique painting of a building on brick adds beauty to your home decor.
 width: '4'
 height: '8.5'
 sold: false